Celebrity restaurants that failed

 LunaseeStudios/Shutterstock

 Despite a string of celebrity investors (including fellow actor Robert Wagner), the restaurant didn't manage to survive.
 After a decade of great reviews and local praise, it was announced that The Clubhouse would close in 2009.
 The reasons surrounding the closure remain a mystery.
-In February 2024, it was announced that Costner’s new Utah-based studio would include a 'Costner-themed restaurant', although what exactly that meant was unclear.
+In February 2024, it was revealed that Costner’s new Utah-based studio would include a 'Costner-themed restaurant', although what exactly that means remains unclear.

 Terry Wyatt/Stringer/Getty Images